top of page

 4-Year Science Cycle

 In our homeschool, I like to have an overarching science theme for each year.
 This allows me to hone in on one area of emphasis instead of feeling overwhelmed by it all.
-We use a 4-year science cycle.
+We use the following 4-year science cycle.

 • Year 1 - Human Body, Animal Science, Plants